 Green Curry Rice Balls Recipe – Thai Special

-Green Curry Rice Balls are a delicious fusion of Thai flavor and Japanese-style snacking.
-These crispy, golden rice balls are filled with fragrant green curry, coconut milk, and veggies or protein of your choice.
-They make a bold and satisfying appetizer or lunchbox treat that’s crunchy on the outside and creamy on the inside.
+Green Curry Rice Balls are a delightful fusion of Thai flavors and Japanese-style snacking.
+These golden, crispy rice balls are infused with aromatic green curry, creamy coconut milk, and your choice of protein or vegetables.
+Whether you’re looking for a unique appetizer or a satisfying lunchbox treat, these rice balls offer a bold and comforting bite that’s both crunchy on the outside and creamy on the inside.

 - Prep Time25 min